HISE Docs

 Logging and error handling

 For transparency and reproducibility, cache_files automatically logs downloaded file IDs and sample IDs.
-If a file fails to download, an error message is printed to the console (e.g., "Error downloading file: <error message>"), and the function continues to process the remaining files.
+If a file fails to download, an error message is printed to the console (e.g., Some files failed to download: [list of file IDs]), and the function continues to process the remaining files.
 Failed file downloads are logged but don't interrupt the caching operation.
+For details, see the "At a Glance" section of this document.

 Instructions